-Directed by Lewis Teague (just coming off of another rampaging animal movie, Alligator, at the time) Cujo tells the story of a St. Bernard that goes rabid after chasing a rabbit into a cave inhabited by bats.
+Directed by Lewis Teague (just coming off another rampaging animal movie, Alligator, at the time) Cujo tells the story of a St. Bernard that goes rabid after chasing a rabbit into a cave inhabited by bats.
 Through a series of unfortunate circumstances, a woman and her six year old son become trapped in their Pinto when they take it to the dog’s owner for repairs.
 Her husband is away on business, the dog’s owners are out of town, nobody else knows where they are.
-Nobody’s looking for them.
+Nobody is looking for them.
 It is one of King’s most claustrophobic stories, which makes it ripe for adaptation.

 The only issue going into a film of Cujo is that it is much easier to make a St. Bernard scary using language as opposed to film.
 On film, a St. Bernard is a St. Bernard.
 But this film is in capable hands, and there are many tricks at work to make the dog terrifying and make sure it does everything it needs to throughout the film.
 The animal looks believably sick and rabid.

-Vic is not abusive or any of the generic movie trappings.
+Vic is not abusive in any of the generic movie trappings.
 One of the strengths of Cujo is the lack of any straightforward reason behind the affair.
 It keeps it honest and makes the story feel that much more as though it is about real people in real situations.
 Because that’s the most important thing about this picture.
 It has to feel real.

 Of course, the movie kicks into high gear when Donna and Tad take their beat-up Pinto to the local mechanic’s house, just after he and his wife have coincidentally won the lottery.
 Joe Camber, the abusive mechanic and head of the household, is killed by the dog along with his neighbor after his wife leaves to visit her sister.